 Low-income students will be identified by eligibility for the federal lunch program.
-Approximately 88% of students at Alliance Leichtman-Levine have qualified for this program in the past few years.
-As such, the overwhelming majority of all students enrolled at Alliance Leichtman-Levine meet this subgroup identification.
+Approximately 97% of students at McKinzie have qualified for this program in the past few years.
+As such, the overwhelming majority of all students enrolled at McKinzie meet this subgroup identification.
 Our school program is designed to meet their needs.
 We believe all students can learn at high levels regardless of economic status.

-Alliance Leichtman-Levine has structured advisory groups for students.
+McKinzie has structured advisory groups for students.
 Through the building of relationships, advisors are able to request more personalized services to support the individual's student's success academically, socially, and personally.
 Student support services vary based on student need.
 Needs are identified and progress is monitored through the SST model and based on disaggregated performance data.
 When we track performance data we disaggregate data by subgroup to ensure that all subgroups are making progress and that appropriate interventions are provided.
 We do not believe that a student's socioeconomic status should limit their capacity to learn at high levels.
 Specific interventions to support the needs of these students may include:

-- After school support they do not have access to at home.
-(Grizzly Den is available Monday through Friday from 3:45-5:00 p.m.
-This provides a supervised space with access to technology and peer tutors to support students.
-Teachers also hold tutoring one day per week after school in order to provide individualized support) - Fee waivers for college exams that they would not otherwise be able to pay for - Role models from industry partners and volunteers who represent careers and college backgrounds they would not otherwise see or hear about at home - College Match programs to connect students to universities that reach out with the goal of providing opportunities for low income students - Support for the parents through parenting classes where poverty impacts home support - Provide tutoring on the ACT or SAT - Provide tours to college/university campuses is provided to ensure eligible students successfully access waivers for college applications.
+After school support through tutoring and college workshops which they do not have access to at home.

+- Fee waivers for college exams that they would not otherwise be able to pay for - Role models from industry partners and volunteers who are represent careers and college backgrounds they would not otherwise see or hear about at home - College Match programs to connect students to universities that reach out with the goal of providing opportunities for low income students - Support for the parents through parenting classes where poverty impacts home support - Provide tutoring on the ACT or SAT - Provide tours to college/university campuses

+Attention is also given to ensure that each student receives nutritious meals and is assisted with accessing health care and other resources if needed.
+A uniform is provided at no cost for students (and assistance will be provided for subsequent uniforms if necessary), and assistance is provided to ensure eligible students successfully access waivers for college applications.
 Parents and guardians are also supported through parent workshops held throughout the year.

-Attention is also given to ensure that each student receives nutritious meals and is assisted with accessing health care and other resources if needed.
-A uniform is provided at no cost for students (and assistance will be provided for subsequent uniforms if necessary), and assistance